goldenkarell/ColorSome/README.md

 Karl Abanis [email:karlmandyhabanis@lewisu.edu](mailto:karlmandyhabanis@lewisu.edu)

 ## Credits
-[W3Schools](https://www.w3schools.com/html/) for most of the HTML, CSS, and JavaScript code for the projec.
+[W3Schools](https://www.w3schools.com/html/) for most of the HTML, CSS, and JavaScript code for the project.
 As well as [Freepik](https://www.freepik.com) for the svg file of the bear graphic.